thomasjungblut/go-dancing-links/README.md

 ```

-In this simple example, we have to solutions: either Jen brings everything or Amanda and Chris can bring their stuff individually.
+In this simple example, we have two solutions: either Jen brings everything or Amanda and Chris can bring their stuff individually.
 Let's see what DLX thinks about it:

 ```go